Charitable Giving Using Donor Advised Funds

 Alternative to Private Foundations

 Many people find DAFs an attractive alternative to setting up a private foundation.
 DAFs offer many of the benefits private foundations offer at a fraction of the cost, and without the associated legal and tax burdens that can accompany foundations.
 They also work very well for much lower levels of gifting where grants can be processed for as little as $50 with some DAFs.
 Investment income earned in a DAF is not subject to an excise tax, which can be up to 2% in a private foundation.
 Additionally, while private foundations require 5% of its assets to be distributed out to charity annually, DAFs have no such requirement.
 Another benefit is that charitable grants from DAFs are not public record, unlike grants from foundations whose information is easily accessible online.
 This anonymity can reduce the number of ongoing solicitations donors receive from charities.
-Donors of DAFs also enjoy an administrative benefit as they receive a single donation acknowledgement from the DAF for tax purposes rather than multiple acknowledgements from each underlying charitable recipient.
+Donors of DAFs also enjoy an administrative benefit as they receive a single donation acknowledgment from the DAF for tax purposes rather than multiple acknowledgments from each underlying charitable recipient.

 Uses in Conjunction with Private Foundations